rpk0/rpk_site/_posts/photography/2016-07-03-should_i_use_digital_ice_technology.md

 Hey there!

-Few days ago I accidentally scanned the same negative twice.
+A few days ago I accidentally scanned the same negative twice.
-The first one without any additional enhancements features enabled, and the second one with my default procedure and Digital ICE technology enabled.
+The first one without any enhancement features enabled, and the second one with my default settings i.e. Digital ICE technology enabled.

 So I thought, why not post the results of this accident?